 Documenting an SSDI claim is arguably the most difficult—and critical—aspect of the process.
 The SSA bases its decision for approval or denial on the strength of your documentation.

-Contact an experienced Missouri social security disability attorney in Missouri to help you through this process.
+Contact an experienced Missouri social security disability lawyer to help you through this process.

 We’ll take care of everything else.